 We selected these options based on user feedback from students who used these study guides and passed the exam.
 We think all of these options are great and hope this info helps you choose the best study material for your needs.

-AOTA’s Online NBCOT Exam Prep for COTA & OTR Exams
+AOTA’s Online Exam Prep for COTA & OTR Exams

-This NBCOT Exam prep product is a popular option provided from a credible organization, the American Occupational Therapy Association (AOTA).
+This prep product for the NBCOT exam is a popular option provided from a credible organization, the American Occupational Therapy Association (AOTA).
 There is a version for both OTR and COAT exams both of which are offered completely online.